• Skip to primary navigation

 3 tablespoons mayonnaise, 1 teaspoon Dijon mustard, 1 teaspoon fresh dill, 3 tablespoons dill pickles, 2 teaspoons pickle juice, sea salt, freshly ground black pepper

-6. Enjoy: Serve immediately, or save in the fridge for later.
+6. Serve immediately, or save in the fridge for later.

 Nutrition